 Heat Reflective Materials

 This can be self-adhesive to allow easy fixing, or plain so you can use your own fixing.
-This can screw’s and washers, pop rivets, heatproof tape, or metal locking ties.
+This can be screws and washers, pop rivets, heatproof tape, or metal locking ties.
 The sheets are pliable so can be formed around curved or shaped panels.
 Cutting is easily done with good scissors or a sharp knife.
 The manufacturers offer ready-made kits for parts such as batteries, starter motors, under-bonnet, and transmission tunnels.
-Flexible material as rolls of tape is also popular.
+Flexible material supplied in rolls of tape are also popular.

 The sheet form heat reflective material is ideal for fabricating heat shields/heat barriers.
 The sheet can easily be bent to suit and drilled for easy mounting.
 A typical application would be to use to make an enclosure for an air filter to prevent heat from the engine bay affecting the intake charge.
 Another use would be protecting an ignition coil near a turbo.

 A modified road car or competition car that is extremely noisy can benefit from heat and sound insulation combined to bring the noise level to tolerable levels.
 These are flexible and can be supplied self-adhesive or plain to secure by your own choice of fastener.
 There is also a tape for sealing joins or hard to reach areas.

 Spark Plug Leads = DEI Protect A Boot, DEI Titanium Protect A Boot, DEI Protect A Wire, DEI Cool Tube, DEI Heat Sheath, DEI Titanium Protect A Sleeve, Pitking Self Assemble Heat Reflective Sleeve, Cool-It Thermo Sleeve